 The application process consists of two steps:

-Apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
-Submissions of documentation attesting your eligibility for Bachelor's level study must be submitted here.
+Apply to the program online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
+Submissions of documentation attesting your eligibility for a Bachelor's level study must be submitted here.

 Submit your portfolio to Linnaeus University (LNU).